 Figure 4 presents the NCSSA's effect on births overall and by maternal age.
-The dashed and dotted lines represent the pooled effect for all Black and white women, respectively, and each point represents the result of estimating equation 1 by age-race group.
+The dashed and dotted lines represent the pooled effect for all Black and white women, respectively, and each point represents the result of estimating Equation 1 by age-race group.
 The figure shows that the NCSSA decreased fertility among women in partner markets with high levels of incarceration before the law was enacted, particularly for Black women in their early 20s.

-Figure 4: The effect of increased sentencing severity on total births rate.
+Specifically, the pooled coefficient on $Post_t \ln(\overline{IR}{\rho}^{9093})$ for Black women implies that a partner market with a 10% higher pre-period incarceration rate would have a 1% lower birth rate.
 For example, the birth rate in partner markets at the 75th percentile incarceration rate (2.6%) are expected to see their birth rate fall 6% relative to those at the 25th percentile (1.6% incarceration rate).
-This is small relative to the total number of births in North Carolina, but reasonably relative to the absolute increase in the Black male prison population of around 6,400.
-The estimated impact is smaller than those of economic conditions on fertility (Ananat and Hungerman, 2012; Schaller, 2016).
-This effect is largest in magnitude for Black women under age 25, consistent with the demographic composition of incarcerated men.
-Since young Black men have the highest rates of incarceration, one would expect any fertility spillover effects to be strongest among young Black women.
+This is small relative to the total number of births in North Carolina, but reasonable relative to the absolute increase in the Black male prison population of around